When is a Job Termination Considered Wrongful in Missouri?

 What are the Illegal Grounds for Terminating At Will Employment in Missouri?

 In the state of Missouri, employee discrimination is the most common illegal ground for termination in an at-will employment.
-Employers are prohibited from terminating their employees on the basis of race, gender, religion, or nationality.
-An employer in St. Charles also cannot fire at-will employees in retaliation for the employee filing a claim for discrimination or seeking an investigation of discrimination against the employer.
+Employers are barred from terminating their employees on the basis of race, gender, religion, or nationality.
+An employer in St. Charles also cannot fire at-will employees in retaliation for the employee filing a claim for discrimination or prompting an investigation of discrimination against the employer.

 Do I Need a Missouri Attorney for My Wrongful Termination Case?

-Attorneys in St. Charles, Missouri may be able to inform you as to whether a wrongful termination has occurred, and can assist you in preparing the required documents for your case.
+Attorneys in St. Charles, Missouri may be able to inform you as to whether a wrongful termination has occurred, and can assist you in gathering the required documents for your case.
 There may also be unique or unfamiliar procedures, and an attorney can guide you through these as well.